Amir-Ahammed/Microsoft-Cloud-Hybrid-Infrastructure/Section-1: Introduction.md

 | **Computers**              | Devices that are joined to the domain for centralized control and policies  |
 | **Groups**                 | Logical collections of users or computers for easier permission management |
 | **Organizational Units (OUs)** | Containers for organizing AD objects and applying Group Policies        |

 ---

+## 🔷 Active Directory Connect (Azure AD Connect)
+Active Directory Connect (Azure AD Connect) is a crucial tool for integrating on-premises Active Directory Domain Services (AD DS) with Microsoft Entra ID (formerly Azure Active Directory).
+This enables hybrid identity scenarios where users can seamlessly access both on-premises and cloud resources with a single set of credentials.

+### 📌 Key Features of Azure AD Connect
+* **Synchronization:**
+  - Syncs user accounts, groups, and other objects from on-premises AD to Azure AD.
+  - Supports both one-way (on-premises to cloud) and writeback scenarios (e.g., password writeback).
+* **Authentication Methods:**
+  - **Password Hash Synchronization (PHS)**: Syncs password hashes to Azure AD for authentication.
+  - **Pass-Through Authentication (PTA)**: Validates passwords against on-premises AD in real-time.
+  - **Federation (AD FS)**: Uses on-premises federation services for authentication.
+* **Seamless Single Sign-On (SSO):**
+  - Allows users to access cloud apps without re-entering credentials when on a corporate network.
+* **Health Monitoring:**
+  - Azure AD Connect Health provides monitoring and alerts for sync and authentication services.

+### 📌 How It Works
+* **Installation:**
+  - Azure AD Connect is installed on a server in the on-premises environment, typically a domain-joined server.
+* **Configuration:**
+  - Admins define synchronization rules, filtering (e.g., by OU), and authentication methods.
+* **Synchronization Process:**
+  - The tool periodically syncs changes from AD DS to Azure AD, ensuring consistency.
+* **Authentication Flow:**
+  - Depending on the configured method, authentication requests are either handled by Azure AD (PHS/PTA) or redirected to on-premises AD (Federation).

+---